-And funny enough, my feelings of abuse has little to do with the old man.
+And honestly, my feelings of abuse has nothing to do with the old man.

 Let’s call this guy a “he” and let’s say he is a decent, respectable young man who would never try to harm a girl.